wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 </p>
 <p lang="en">
 <a lang="en" class="origpage" id="p.21" title="Page 21"></a>
-Under the presupposition of the one-valuedness of both operations, one has besides
+Under the assumption of the one-valuedness of both operations, one has besides
 <span class="numbered" id="p.21eq1" data-label="1">
 \begin{equation}